steffenmueller4/autoservice-backend-demo/Readme.md

 * Java >= 11
 * Gradle

-To build and run the application, run:
+To build the application, run:
 ```
 gradle build
 ```